The holiday season poses unique needs for many military service members and veterans.

 Chances are you know a veteran.
 Whether it’s a family member, friend, coworker, or neighbor, telling them you care about them can uplift their spirits more than you think.
 You can send a card, meet them for coffee, or invite them to your holiday gatherings.
 How you decide to reach out isn’t as important as the decision to do so.

-Happy Holidays from Woods and Woods
+Happy Holidays from Woods & Woods

 If you don’t personally know a veteran but want to help, we hope we’ve given you some guidance on how to express your gratitude or send a little holiday cheer to those who serve and have served.